Azure/azure-iot-sdk-node/provisioning/device/readme.md

 ## Install

 There are at least 3 different packages involved when writing code to take advantage of the Azure IoT Hub Device Provisioning Service:
 - The "client" package that will be used to create a provisioning client.
-This is this package.
+(This package).
 - the "transport" package that will decide which protocol will be used to communicate with the provisioning service.
 One of **azure-iot-provisioning-device-amqp**, **azure-iot-provisioning-device-mqtt**, or **azure-iot-provisioning-device-http**.
 Please note that X509 authentication is supported with all protocols but TPM authentication is supported only with AMQP and HTTP.
 - The "security client" package that will be used to interface with whatever type of security (x509 or TPM) is used to authenticate the device.